-LEVEI L OF SUSTAINABILITY PREFERE INCES
+LEVEI OF SUSTAINABILITY PREFERENCES 6

-Low sustainability preference ESG only Medium / high preference for sustainability ESG preferred Very high sustainability preference ESG neutral
+Low sustainability preference ESG neutral Medium / high preference for sustainability ESG preferred Very high sustainability preference ESG only

 Objective of the investor type Objective of the investor type Objective of the investor type

-• Sustainability is not a main concern, financial return is the primary objective Sustainability plays a certain role when investing, but financial performance remains an important element Sustainability plays a key role in investment, extra-financial performance is paramount
+Sustainability is not a main concern, short and medium-term financial return is the primary objective Sustainability plays a certain role when investing, but short and medium-term financial performance remains an important element Sustainability plays a key role in investment, extra-financial performance is paramount

-R-CONS SEIL & R-INVEST : ELIGIBLE PRO DUCTS
+R-CONS EIL & R-INVEST : ELIGIBLE PRODUCT -S

 No restrictions on products The percentage of products considered ESG must increase or be maintained after each advice as long as the minimum proportion of ESG products sought by the client is not reached.
-Once the minimum proportion of ESG products has been reached, there are no further restrictions on the products.
+Once the minimum proportion of ESG products has been reached, there are no further restric- tions on the products.
 Only products considered ESG

-R-GESTION: ELIGIBLE DIRE CTIVES (more information on the R-Ge estion flyer available on the internet)
+R-GESTION: ELIGIBLE DIRE CTIVES (more information on the R-Gestion fl yer available on the internet)

 Defensive • •

 Balanced • •

 Flexible •

 Sustainable • • •

 Dynamic • •

 Agressive • •

-R-P LANINVEST: ELIGIBLE PRODUC CTS
+R-P LANINVEST: ELIGIBLE PRODUCTS

 No restrictions on products At least one ESG product per investment plan Only products considered ESG

-R-PENSION
+R-VIE PENSION

-s' sustainability preferences will be taken ir as the Bank has ESG products eligible for F
+' sustainability preferences will be taken into acco the Bank has ESG products eligible for R-Vie Pens

-Products considered ESG are defined below under inv